joelek/circus/readme.md

 ## Roadmap

+* Make chromecast and airplay use ports from configuration.
 * Structure code using subprojects.
 * Clear player state when the user logs out.
 * Store create and update timestamps for entities.